sach1t/dispatch/README.md

 - When initially starting the program it may lag a little.
 This is because it is loading plugin data and populating the cache.
 - Only the top 25 matches are shown for a given query.
 This should not be a problem because the most used matches come to the top of the list.
 So once you select it for the first time (by a more specific query) it should come to the top of the list for future less specific queries.
 	- you can change this in (dispatch/search.py the RESULT_LIMIT) but note that this will slow things down
+- If some application or file is not visible in the program, just type `F6` to re-index

 Usage
 ------------------------